vdh-anssi/opc-ua_security/README.md

 `--oracle` indicates that the client certificate is not parsed (leading to the signature oracle), as tolerated by the OPC UA specification for "No Application Authentication" in version 1.05.03.
 The attack is found and reconstructed in less than 25m, and depicted in the file `output/trace1.pdf`.
 It shows an attack against the user password that is made through the use of the Signature Oracle, when No Application Authentication (SNoAA) is used.
-The Signature Oracle is described in the paper in Appendix §B.6.2 and illustrated in figure 14.
+The Signature Oracle is mentioned in the paper in §5.6, described in eprint Appendix §B.6.2 and illustrated in Figure 14.
 Note that the security property Conf[Pwd] is true when our fix is used, i.e. when no signature oracle is allowed (without `--oracle`).